Logo

 The key document for a US employee retirement or health plan is the legal Summary Plan Description (SPD).
 It includes plan details and an address at the employer for appeals.
 The current SPD takes precedence over any other written, online, or verbal information you may have been given -- but is still subject to change.
 The employer's plan administrator is required by law to provide the SPD upon request.
 How to obtain and decode: https://www.hpalumni.org/SPD-decode

 Death or disability of a former employee.
-Member advice
+Reporting death or disability of a former employee

 Join the HPAA's Benefits Forum.
 Updates and online forum covering topics such as COBRA and retiree health benefits, annual enrollment, and transition to Medicare.